CrunchyData/crunchy-katacoda/postgis/spatial_relationships/06-cross-overlap-touch.md

-**ST_Overlaps(geometry A, geometry B)** compares two geometries of the same dimension and returns true if their intersection set results in a geometry different from both but of the same dimension.
+**ST_Overlaps(geometry A, geometry B)** compares two geometries of the same dimension and returns true if their intersection set results in a geometry different from both, but having the same dimension.

 ![](spatial_relationships/assets/st_overlaps.png)

-**ST_Touches(geometry A, geometry B)** returns true if either of the geometries' boundaries intersect or if only one of the geometry's interiors intersects the other's boundary.
+**ST_Touches(geometry A, geometry B)** returns true if either of the geometries' boundaries intersect, or if only one of the geometry's interiors intersects the other's boundary.

 ![](spatial_relationships/assets/st_touches.png)